kevinndungu-source/GCP_BigQuery_Project/README.md

 - Git (for version control).

 ## Contents:
-- **SQL_Code/**: Contains SQL scripts/code used for analysis and visualization in Google BigQuery.
+- **SQL_Code/**: Contains SQL script used for analysis and visualization in Google BigQuery.
-- **Documentation/**: Documentation files such as project reports, analysis summaries, and any supplementary materials.
+- **Documentation/**: Documentation site link for project reports, analysis summaries, and any supplementary materials.
 - **README.md**: This file, provides an overview of the project, its objectives, and contents.

 >## Prerequisite: